Navy10021/Harbor_Logistics_prediction/README.md

 $ python models/feature_selection.py
 ```

 #### STEP 4.
-Transformer-based model training and future port logistics prediction
+Transformer-based Neural Network Model training and prediction
-The final step is to import ```transformers.py ``` code to train the Transformer-based model and predict future port traffic.
+The final step is to import ```transformers.py ``` code to train the Transformer-based neural network model and predict future port traffic.
 The results predicted by the model are shown as a plot graph per each iteration the user sets.

  ```python
 $ python models/train.py